-6.6.3.1.
 Written notices shall state the dollar amount of the allocation and the portion which constitutes a patronage dividend, within the meaning of federal tax laws.

-6.6.3.2.
-Such written notices for each fiscal year may, as determined by the Board of Directors, be made qualified or non-qualified, within the meaning of federal tax laws.
+Such written notices for each fiscal year may, as determined by the Board, be made qualified or non-qualified, within the meaning of federal tax laws.

-6.6.3.3.
-If qualified, the notice shall be accompanied by payment in an amount determined by the Board of Directors, but not less than twenty (20) percent of the patronage dividend.
-The remainder shall be retained in the names of the recipient members and used for purposes of the corporation.
+If qualified, the notice shall be accompanied by payment in an amount determined by the Board, but such payment shall be not less than twenty (20) percent of the patronage dividend.
+The remainder shall be retained in the names of the recipient Member-Owners and used for purposes of the corporation.

-6.6.3.4.
-For members whose capital stock investment is less than the required Full Share, portions of their disbursed patronage dividend may be applied towards their Full Share investment, in amounts determined by the Board of Directors.
-Amounts so credited shall be understood to have the same status as though they had been paid by members in cash who had then furnished corresponding amounts of capital to the cooperative.
+For Member-Owners whose capital stock investment is less than the current requirements for membership, portions of their disbursed patronage dividend may be applied towards their capital stock investment, in amounts determined by the Board.
+Amounts so credited shall be understood to have the same status as though they had been paid by Member-Owners in cash who had then furnished corresponding amounts of capital to the Cooperative.

-6.6.3.5.
-By obtaining or retaining membership in the cooperative, each member shall thereby consent to take into account, as required by Section 1385 of the Internal Revenue Code, the stated dollar amount of any qualified written notice of allocation in the taxable year in which such notice is received.
+By obtaining or retaining membership in the cooperative, each Member-Owner shall thereby consent to take into account, as required by Section 1385 of the Internal Revenue Code, the stated dollar amount of any qualified written notice of allocation in the taxable year in which such notice is received.

+Capital Accounts

-6.6.4.
-Patronage refunds not currently distributed shall be credited or charged to revolving capital accounts in the names of the recipient members.
-Amounts so credited shall be understood to have the same status as though they had been paid by members in cash who had then furnished corresponding amounts of capital to the cooperative.
+Patronage refunds not currently distributed shall be credited or charged to revolving capital accounts in the names of the recipient Member-Owners.
+Amounts so credited shall be understood to have the same status as though they had been paid by Member-Owners in cash who had then furnished corresponding amounts of capital to the cooperative.
 Retained patronage refunds shall accrue no dividend or interest and shall only be transferable or assignable to the cooperative.

+Non-assessment of Patronage

-6.6.5.
-The cooperative shall have a first lien on retained patronage refunds for amounts otherwise due and payable by the member.
-Only the cooperative may offset such amounts against retained patronage refunds to the extent they may exceed accumulated payments for stock.
+The Cooperative shall have a first lien on retained patronage refunds for amounts otherwise due and payable by the Member.
+Only the Cooperative may offset such amounts against retained patronage refunds to the extent they may exceed accumulated payments for stock.

-6.6.6.
+Redemption of Retained Patronage

 Retained patronage refunds may be redeemed:

-6.6.6.1. upon request of a member, following voluntary termination of membership in accordance with these bylaws or under other compelling circumstances approved by the Board of Directors;
+upon request of a Member, following voluntary termination of membership in accordance with these Bylaws or under other compelling circumstances approved by the Board;

-6.6.6.2. upon filing of a bankruptcy petition by or against a member, to the extent of amounts due and payable to the cooperative which exceed amounts contributed by the member with respect to stock;
+upon filing of a bankruptcy petition by or against a Member, to the extent of amounts due and payable to the Cooperative which exceed amounts contributed by the member with respect to stock;

-6.6.6.3. when they are no longer needed for capital purposes of the cooperative, as determined by the Board of Directors.
-Retained patronage refunds will be redeemed in such amounts and at such times as is determined by the Board of Directors.
-No redemption shall be made when, in the opinion of the Board of Directors, such payment would impair the solvency of the cooperative.
+when they are no longer needed for capital purposes of the Cooperative, as determined by the Board.
+Retained patronage refunds will be redeemed in such amounts and at such times as is determined by the Board.
+No redemption shall be made when, in the opinion of the Board, such payment would impair the solvency of the cooperative.

+Net Losses

-6.6.7.
-In the event the cooperative shall incur a net loss in any fiscal year, such loss may be:
+In the event the Cooperative shall incur a net loss in any fiscal year, such loss may be:

-6.6.7.1. charged against retained earnings or other unallocated member equity;
+charged against retained earnings or other unallocated Member-Owner equity;

-6.6.7.2. carried forward to offset net member income of subsequent fiscal years; or,
+carried forward to offset net Member-Owner income of subsequent fiscal years; or,

-6.6.7.3. charged against member’s invested capital.
+charged against Member’s invested capital.

+Allocation of Loss

-6.6.8.
-Any net loss charged to members shall be allocated in the same manner as for net member income, except that such allocation as to each member shall not exceed the member’s invested capital.
+Any net loss charged to Member-Owners shall be allocated in the same manner as for net Member-Owner income, except that such allocation as to each member shall not exceed the Member’s invested capital.
 Such loss shall be charged: